 Emergency Mobile Alert

-In the event of a tsunami emergency, an Emergency Mobile Alert (EMA) will be triggered.
+In the event of a tsunami emergency, an Emergency Mobile Alert (EMA) may be triggered.
 Your phone will receive a message which will tell you what the emergency is and what to do.

 The EMA system is used for other emergency events in your area.
 If your life, health or property is in danger, an EMA can be sent to your mobile without the need to sign up or download an app.
 You can find out more about the Emergency Mobile Alerts by visiting the National Emergency Management Agency.